Darko Bajo

-Darko Bajo (born March 14, 1999) is a Croatian professional basketball player for GGMT Vienna of the Austrian Basketball Superliga.
+Darko Bajo (born March 14, 1999) is a Croatian professional basketball player for Split of the Premijer liga.
+He was born in Bosnia and Herzegovina, but has represented Croatia in international youth tournaments.

 Early life

 Bajo was born in Travnik, Bosnia and Herzegovina, and began playing basketball at a young age.
 He moved to Croatia in his teenage years, joining youth teams known for producing top-tier regional talent.

 Professional career

 Cedevita (2016–2019)

 On October 23, 2015, Bajo signed his first professional contract with Cedevita.
 He initially played for their youth and development teams, then began appearing for the senior team in the Croatian League and ABA League.
 During his tenure, Cedevita won the Croatian League in 2018 and two Croatian Cups (2018, 2019), with Bajo playing a role off the bench.

 KK Split (2019–2022)

 In 2019, Bajo moved to KK Split seeking more playing time and responsibilities.
 Over three seasons, he grew into a core player.
 In the 2020–21 season, he averaged 8.6 points, 4.2 rebounds, and 1.1 assists per game in the Croatian League.
 He also featured prominently in the ABA League.